-- 28.4 The Course Organiser, Programme Director, or equivalent member of academic or professional services staff assigned this responsibility by the School, decides whether the student has provided good reason and sufficient supporting evidence to justify an extension, and, if so, determines the length of extension to grant up to a maximum of seven calendar days. - 28.5 The requirement for evidence should be proportionate to the weighting of the component of assessment and the length of extension sought, and should also take into account the student's ability to obtain documentary evidence.
-Self-certification will provide sufficient evidence in some circumstances.
-The School is responsible for ensuring a record is kept of the decision and the information which substantiates the reason for late acceptance. - 28.6 Good reasons for coursework extensions are unexpected short-term circumstances which are exceptional for the individual student, beyond that student's control, and which could reasonably be expected to have had an adverse impact on the student's ability to complete the assessment on time.
-Good reasons may include: - Recent short-term physical illness or injury; - Recent short-term mental ill-health; - A long-term or chronic physical health condition, which has recently worsened temporarily or permanently; - A long-term or chronic mental health condition, which has recently worsened temporarily or permanently; - The recent bereavement or serious illness of a person with whom the student has a close relationship; - The recent breakdown in a long-term relationship, such as a marriage; - Emergencies involving dependents; - Job or internship interview at short notice that requires significant time, e.g. due to travel; - Victim of a crime which is likely to have significant emotional impact; - Military conflict, natural disaster, or extreme weather conditions; - Experience of sexual harassment or assault; - Experience of other forms of harassment; - Exceptional and significant change in employment commitments, where this is beyond the student's control; - Exceptional (i.e. non-routine) caring responsibilities. - 28.7 In addition to these unexpected circumstances, Schools will also consider requests for coursework extensions in relation to:
+- 28.4 The Extensions and Special Circumstances Team decides whether the student has provided an accepted reason to justify an extension. - 28.5 Self-certification will provide sufficient evidence in all circumstances.
+The Extensions and Special Circumstances Team are responsible for ensuring a record is kept of the decision and the information provided by the student with their request. - 28.6 Accepted reasons for coursework extensions are unexpected short-term circumstances which are exceptional for the individual student, beyond that student's control, and which could reasonably be expected to have had an adverse impact on the student's ability to complete the assessment on time.
+Accepted reasons may include: - Recent short-term physical illness or injury; - Recent short-term mental ill-health; - A long-term or chronic physical health condition, which has recently worsened temporarily or permanently; - A long-term or chronic mental health condition, which has recently worsened temporarily or permanently; - The recent bereavement or serious illness of a person with whom the student has a close relationship; - The recent breakdown in a long-term relationship, such as a marriage; - Emergencies involving dependents; - Job or internship interview at short notice that requires significant time, e.g. due to travel; - Victim of a crime which is likely to have significant emotional impact; - Military conflict, natural disaster, or extreme weather conditions; - Experience of sexual harassment or assault; - Experience of other forms of harassment; - Exceptional and significant change in employment commitments, where this is beyond the student's control; - Exceptional (i.e. non-routine) caring responsibilities. - 28.7 In addition to these unexpected circumstances, the Extensions and Special Circumstances Team will also consider requests for coursework extensions in relation to: - A student's disability where the student's Schedule of Adjustments includes relevant provisions; - Representation in performance sport at an international or national championship level, in line with the University's Performance Sport Policy: www.ed.ac.uk/files/atoms/files/performance\sport\policy.pdf

-- A student's disability where the student's Schedule of Adjustments includes relevant provisions; - Representation in performance sport at an international or national championship level, in line with the University's Performance Sport Policy: www.ed.ac.uk/files/atoms/files/performance\sport\policy.pdf - 28.8 The following are examples of circumstances which would not be considered good reasons for coursework extensions: - A long-term or chronic health condition (including mental ill-health or similar ill-health) which has not worsened recently or for which the University has already made a reasonable adjustment; - A minor short-term illness or injury (e.g. a common cold), which would not reasonably have had a significant adverse impact on the student's ability to complete the assessment on time; - Occasional low mood, stress or anxiety; - Circumstances which were foreseeable or preventable; - Holidays; - Pressure of academic work (unless this contributes to ill-health); - Poor time-management; - Proximity to other assessments; - Lack of awareness of dates or times of assessment submission; - Failure, loss or theft of data, a computer or other equipment; - Commitments to paid or voluntary employment. - 28.9 Where a student has good reason for requiring a coursework extension of more than seven calendar days, the student should submit the coursework when able to do so and apply via the Special Circumstances process for the Board of Examiners to disregard the penalty for late submission.
+- 28.8 The following are examples of circumstances which are unlikely to be accepted reasons for coursework extensions: - A long-term or chronic health condition (including mental ill-health or similar ill-health) which has not worsened recently or for which the University has already made a reasonable adjustment; - A minor short-term illness or injury (e.g. a common cold), which would not reasonably have had a significant adverse impact on the student's ability to complete the assessment on time; - Occasional low mood, stress or anxiety; - Circumstances which were foreseeable or preventable; - Holidays; - Pressure of academic work (unless this contributes to ill-health); - Poor time-management; - Proximity to other assessments; - Lack of awareness of dates or times of assessment submission; - Failure, loss or theft of data, a computer or other equipment (may be permitted in exceptional circumstances for courses taken online); - Commitments to paid or voluntary employment. - 28.9 Where a student has a good reason for requiring a coursework extension of more than seven calendar days, the student should submit the coursework when able to do so and apply via the Special Circumstances process through the relevant online system for the Board of Examiners to disregard the penalty for late submission.